LOWER DARBY CREEK AREA

 Status of the Clearview Landfill - OU1:

-Additional work to be conducted will be the permanent relocation of businesses on the landfill, removal of contaminated soil from the City Park, construction of a new forested cover over the landfill waste, and stabilizing the streambanks.
+The following work is being performed at the Clearview Landfill: the permanent relocation of businesses on the landfill, removal of contaminated soil from the City Park, construction of a new forested cover over the landfill waste, and stabilizing the streambanks.
 EPA will be capturing some of the contaminated groundwater from the landfill before it reaches the creek.
 This contaminated water will be treated in treatment wetlands.
 This work began in early 2019.

 Status of the Folcroft Landfill - OU2:

-The Feasibility Study for this landfill is underway and expected to be completed in 2019.
+The Feasibility Study for this landfill is underway and expected to be complete in 2021.
 The Study will evaluate cleanup options for the Folcroft Landfill and the related contaminated groundwater.

 Emergency Response and Removal